PropelAuth/propelauth-go/README.md

 ## Questions?

-Feel free to reach out at support@propelauth.com
+Feel free to reach out at support@propelauth.com.
+We like answering questions!